Lalit159/To-do-List-/README.md

 # A Simple TODO list in HTML, CSS and JS

-To run this app, clone the project and open `index.html` with a modern web browser.
+To run this app, follow the link: https://lalit-gidwani-to-do.netlify.app/